Prams and strollers

 Check for at least one lockable parking brake and get an idea of how they work before you buy.
 Prams and strollers must have one or more parking devices that limit the movement of the pram or stroller.

-When you’re out and about, immediately put the brakes on when you stop moving, even if it’s for a short time.
-A wriggling child can get the wheels moving again and your stroller rolling into a dangerous situation.
+When you’re out and about, put the brakes on immediately when you stop moving, even if it’s for a short time.
+A wriggling baby can re-engage the wheels and your stroller may roll into a dangerous situation.

 Use the tether strap

 Your pram or stroller should have a tether strap supplied with it.
 Always loop the tether around your wrist.
 This will help you stop the pram or stroller from rolling away when the brake isn’t on.

 - hang shopping bags on the handles as it may overload the pram or stroller and cause it to tip over

 - carry extra children in or on the pram or stroller unless it is designed to do so

 - put extra things inside the capsule or on the seat.